 - Gatherings at an indoor or outdoor pool not otherwise prohibited by this order must not exceed 25% of bather capacity limits described in Rule 325.2193 of the Michigan Administrative Code.

 - Gatherings at ice and roller rinks are permitted, provided that occupancy is limited to 4 persons per 1,000 square feet, including within the exercise space.
-Gatherings for the purpose of non-contact sports and open skating are permitted.
-Gatherings for the purpose of contact sports are prohibited except for activities permitted under section 6(a).
+Gatherings for the purpose of open skating are permitted.

 - In facilities offering non-essential personal care services, including hair, nail, tanning, massage, traditional spa, tattoo, body art, piercing services, and similar personal care services, all services must be provided by appointment, and gatherings in waiting areas are prohibited.